Ditsuhi/DL_AQ_Prediction/README.md

 Machine/deep learning technologies can perform predictive analyses with higher accuracy.
 Two machine/deep learning algorithms are introduced here to predict air quality, including grid-based (Bidirectional Convolutional Long Short-Term Memory) and graph-based (Attention Temporal Graph Convolutional Network) algorithms.

+The data were obtained from Open data portal of the Madrid City Council (https://bit.ly/2TZzwEo) and the generated dataset using Arcpy library is available in the Zenodo repository (BiConvLSTM: https://doi.org/10.5281/zenodo.6076631; A3T-GCN: https://doi.org/10.5281/zenodo.7308425).

+This project is licensed under the terms of the MIT license.

 ## Bidirectional convolutional LSTM (BiConvLSTM)

 Below is a brief description of each file included in this repository related to BiConvLSTM: